hpssjellis/maker100-curriculum/README.md

 B02.
 V variables
 B03.
 I Input/Output
 B04.
-D Decisions (If statments and possibly case statements)
-5. E Events things that drive code
+D Decisions (If statments and possibly case statements) B05.
+E Events things that drive code
-6. O Objects (Structs in some languages like C/CPP)
+B06.
+O Objects (Structs in some languages like C/CPP)

-7. F Functions
+B07.
+F Functions
-8. L Loops  For loops
+B08.
+L Loops  For loops
-9. A Arrays
+B09.
+A Arrays
-10. C Classes
+B10.
+C Classes

 ### C. Sensors

-1. Find a module sensor that has an analog output and get a reading on your micrcontroller serial monitor on pin A0
-2. Find a variable resistor sensor (has two prongs) like a thermistor, phtoresistor or flex sensor and use a Voltage Divider to get and control the reading on the serial monitor
+C01.
+Find a module sensor that has an analog output and get a reading on your micrcontroller serial monitor on pin A0 C02.
+Find a variable resistor sensor (has two prongs) like a thermistor, phtoresistor or flex sensor and use a Voltage Divider to get and control the reading on the serial monitor
-3. Use a button and as a sensor and an LED with serial resistor as the actuator to get a visual response and a response on the serial monitor
+C03.
+Use a button as a sensor and an LED with serial resistor as the actuator to get a visual response and a response on the serial monitor.
+This is an important assignment as it connects both sensors and actuator using a microcontroller
-4.
+C04.

 ### D. Machine Learning